layday/instawow/README.rst

 tl;dr
 ~~~~~

-Begin with running ``instawow reconcile``
+Begin by running ``instawow reconcile``
-(or ``instawow reconcile --auto`` to reconcile add-ons without user input)
-to register previously-installed add-ons with *instawow*.
+to register previously-installed add-ons with *instawow*
+(``instawow reconcile --auto`` to do the same without user input).
 To install add-ons, you can search for them using the ``search`` command::

     instawow search molinari

-In addition, *instawow* is able to interpret add-on URLs, slugs and host IDs.
+In addition, *instawow* is able to interpret add-on URLs and *instawow*-specific
+URNs of slugs and host IDs.
 All of the following will install Molinari from CurseForge::

     instawow install https://www.curseforge.com/wow/addons/molinari